ONLINE COURSES IN CRITICAL THINKING

 They will be teaching a curriculum developed by Oxford Catalyst, allowing them to keep content consistent while bringing their own personal character and flair to the lessons.

 We place a core emphasis on learning how to give and receive constructive criticism, developing an independent perspective and questioning mindset, taking a creative approach to problem-solving, and communicating a sense of personal identity.

 Lessons are taught via secure video link.
 Students will simply need a reliable internet connection and a quiet space in which to work.
 Headphones or a headset are helpful but not essential.

-We are seeing widespread growth in the use of online education, accelerated in recent months by the spread of Covid-19.
+We are seeing exponential growth in the use of online education, accelerated in the past year by the spread of Covid-19.
 This presents many wonderful opportunities but, some things are hard to replicate in the virtual world.
-There is an increasing reliance on automated platforms or algorithm-based learning and students are having less personal interaction.
-Automated platforms (such as language and Maths apps) are excellent tools for tracking progress; their ability to build speed and improve accuracy makes them an invaluable part of an overall curriculum.
-But, they are all essentially based on the same model, which involves delivering information and testing students’ ability to reproduce that information.
+An increased reliance on automated platforms or algorithm-based learning means less personal interaction.
+And while maths and language apps, for example, are excellent tools for tracking progress, and building speed and accuracy, they are all essentially based on the same model – delivering information and testing students’ ability to reproduce it.

-Platforms of this kind don't enable students to develop the skills that, for example, will differentiate them from artificial intelligence.
-And, as the future becomes more automated, it is important that those educational tools are balanced with more holistic learning that teaches children and young people how to communicate effectively and persuasively, and to filter the vast amount of information that they need to process every day in the real world and use it to best effect.
+As the future becomes more automated, it's important that those educational tools are balanced with more holistic, personalised learning that teaches children and young people how to communicate effectively and persuasively, and to filter the vast amount of information that they need to process every day in the real world and use it to best effect.
 In short, it is more important than ever that children and young people are not just taught facts, but taught how to think and communicate.